-Data integrity, along with data confidentiality, is satisfied by means of deploying Group Encrypted Transport VPN (GETVPN) and DoD-authorized Oracle Health/Cerner Commercial Monitoring and Management Tools.
+Data integrity, along with data confidentiality, is satisfied by means of deploying Group Encrypted Transport Virtual Private Network (GETVPN) and DoD-authorized Oracle Cerner Monitor and Management tools.
+No commercial aggregator tool is used.
+Data accuracy checking mechanisms have been built in the (source) EHR database and Oracle Health Monitor and Management Tools.